DrrrChatbots/drrr-botext/manuals/script-en.md

 If you want to come back, please use visit.

 The current visit uses dynamic scoping, while going is static scoping.

+`push` and `pop` syntax for state are also supported, the state will transfer to new state after you use `push`, but `push` will keep the execution position of last state, you can use `pop` to back to the previous state.
+Note that you don't need to give state name for `pop`.

 ```javascript=
 state welcome {